Durham Freemasons Charity

 Key Leadership

-John Watts has been instrumental in charitable partnerships, stating about their Prince's Trust collaboration: “What we have experienced so far in our first round of funding is wonderful.
+John Watts has been instrumental in charitable partnerships, stating about their King's Trust collaboration: “What we have experienced so far in our first round of funding is wonderful.
 Not only do we get to support a great charity, but we get to see and engage with the young people involved firsthand.”

 Assistant Provincial Grand Master: Dr. Rakesh Bhalla, PAGDC (appointed January 2024, responsible for North West of Province)